 Protein powders have become a staple in many households; they are routinely used by teen athletes, busy professionals, and health-conscious consumers.
 But a recent investigation by Consumer Reports has revealed that most protein powders contain concerning levels of lead, a toxic heavy metal.
+Here is what you need to know about lead in protein powders.

-Consumer Reports tested 23 popular protein powders and ready-to-drink shakes and found that more than two-thirds contained more lead per serving than what CR experts consider safe for daily consumption.
+More than two-thirds contained more lead per serving than what their experts considered safe for daily use.

 “It’s concerning that these results are even worse than the last time we tested,” said Tunde Akinleye, CR’s food safety researcher.